ar-nelson/schemepunk/README.md

 A small R7RS Scheme standard library.
 Should run on all R7RS Schemes.

-Includes several R7RS Large libraries (list, vector, comparator, sort, set, hash-table), a syntax library with pattern-matching and threading macros, and a simple Datalog implementation.
+Includes several R7RS Large libraries (list, vector, comparator, sort, set, hash-table), a syntax library with pattern-matching and threading macros, a simple JSON parser, and a simple Datalog implementation.